alayor/alayor.github.io/_posts/2016-08-27-i-don-t-want-to-write-unit-tests.markdown

 ---

 Have you ever felt that good sensation when you fix duplicate code?

-I am sure you have felt that satisfaction when you know that you did the right thing and you know that everybody is going to be happy and will see the great developer you are.
+I am sure you have felt that satisfaction when you know that you did the right thing and everybody is happy.

 Have you ever felt the same satisfaction when you create a unit test?
 Probably not.

-Why don’t we feel the same satisfaction given that the creation of the unit test is probably more important that elimination duplicate code?
+The creation of a unit test may be more important than duplicate code elimination.
+However, You might think this is wrong.

-Maybe you think that fixing duplicate code is much more important than the creation of a unit test.
-And even more important when we know that the method is already working.
-You also may think that this process is tedious and a waste of time even though we know it’s important.
+You may also think this process is tedious and a waste of time because the code is already working and why we should bother.
-But, what's the reason for that?
+But, is that really a waste of time?

-The reason could be that refactoring is something we can feel proud about, something we can show to our team, and is something that makes us feel good when our team leader learns of this great achievement.
+The reason could be that refactoring is something we can feel proud about, something we can show off to our team, and is something that makes us feel good when our team leader learns of this great achievement.

 Creating a unit test is not something you can feel proud about.
 It’s